 Sustainability is a trend that has been influencing the automotive industry.
 Sustainability can be defined as the social, environmental and governance policies governing how an organization contributes, or aims to contribute in the future, to the improvement of economic, environmental and social conditions, developments, and trends at the local, regional or global level.
-While this is a trend in general, customers, employees and investors are increasingly interested in working with companies that are implementing sustainable business strategies.
+Customers, employees and investors are increasingly interested in working with companies that are implementing sustainable business strategies.
+Based on the analysis of our risk and opportunities, we have incorporated sustainability within our business strategy.
 The Company believes that Making Lives Better by being positive contributors to our communities is a key aspect of the Company's Vision and Mission and at the heart of its business strategy.
 (See "Description of the Business and Trends: Sustainable Business".)